French at Flinders

 While French can be studied for the intrinsic value and pleasure of learning another language and its culture, it can be also seen as a professional tool in an increasingly competitive marketplace.
 French can be a very useful asset in such fields as cultural exchanges, scientific collaboration and the promotion of trade ties between France and Australia.

 The study of French (and more generally, the study of languages) helps you develop a range of communicative, organisational, critical and creative transferable skills, as well as fostering cross-cultural understanding.

-French can also be taken alongside a degree as a Diploma in Language .
+French can also be taken alongside a degree as a Bachelor of Letters .

 Contact the Department of Language and Applied Linguistics Office for administrative matters, Tel (08) 8201 2053.